 About This Program

 The Pre-op Clinic is located in Wing A, on the left hand-side by the main elevators, when you enter the hospital through the main entrance.

 At the Pre-op Clinic you will meet with a Registered Nurse who will go over your medical history, arrange for you to have any x-rays and bloodwork done as ordered by your surgeon or anesthesiologist, and also answer any questions you may have about your surgery and your hospital stay.
 Bring all your medications in their original packaging and a complete medication list from your pharmacy.

 If you require assistance with language translation, please arrange to have someone attend the appointment with you.

-If your surgeon recommends it, you may also meet with an anesthesiologist for anesthesia assessment several days prior to your surgery.
+If your surgeon recommends it, you may also meet with an anesthesiologist for anesthesia assessment or an Internal Medicine Consult several days prior to your surgery.
 It is important to us that you feel comfortable about your surgical experience and we are happy to answer all of your questions.

 Not all patients who come for surgery are asked to attend the Pre-op Clinic.
 Your surgeon will make that decision based on your medical history and the type of surgery planned.
 Children who are booked for surgery also receive pre-op teaching or Pediatrics

 Staff try to arrange the schedule so each patient coming for surgery only comes to the hospital once for all the pre-op interviews and testing.
 This, however, takes time so please be prepared to be with us for a few hours.

 If you need to change the date or time of your pre-appointment visit, call us at 519.621.2333 ext.
 2500 to speak with a clerk or leave a message.

 Please bring any personal assistive devices that you require for your appointment.
 For example, any communication or mobility device you many need like a walker, hearing aid, etc.